-The main element of the Scholars programme takes place at the Milton Abbey International Festival and Summer School, the annual singing course for amateur singers led by VOCES8.
-During this week, the Scholars will have the opportunity to form a scholars ensemble to prepare several a cappella items for public performance, and will receive coaching from members of VOCES8 and other visiting artists.
+From 2019-20, the Scholars programme will conclude with a week's residency at the VOCES8 Summer School and Festival, the annual singing course for amateur singers led by VOCES8.
+During this week, the Scholars will have the opportunity to present several a cappella items for public performance, and will receive coaching from the members of VOCES8 and other visiting artists.
 They will also be able to observe our education work and to assist the amateur singers by acting as section leaders.
-Highlights of the 2018 course will include a concert of Duruflé’s Requiem and Bach’s ‘Actus Tragicus’ with VOCES8 directed by Robert Hollingworth, as well as a gala concert with all course members of Bernstein's Chichester Psalms and music for the coronation of Queen Elizabeth II.
+Highlights of the 2019 course included a concert of Bach's St John Passion with the Academy of Ancient Music, as well as a gala concert with all course members of Haydn's Creation.

-Several previous Scholars have performed step-out solos alongside members of VOCES8 at important concerts, including Dido and Aeneas with L'Arpeggiata at Utrecht Early Music Festival, Handel's Dixit Dominus at the VCM Foundation Gala Concert and during the week of the VOCES8 Summer School at Milton Abbey.
-The position may also lead to ongoing professional development and paid singing engagements from VOCES8 and the VCM Foundation.
-In March 2018, former scholar Katie Jeffries-Harris was appointed as Alto 1 in VOCES8.
+Several previous scholars have performed step-out solos alongside members of VOCES8 at important concerts, including Dido and Aeneas with L'Arpeggiata at Utrecht Early Music Festival, Handel's Dixit Dominus at the VOCES8 Foundation Gala Concert and during the week of the VOCES8 Summer School at Milton Abbey.
+The position may also lead to ongoing professional development and paid singing engagements from the VOCES8 Foundation.
+Former scholars Katie Jeffries-Harris and Euan Williamson are now both full-time members of VOCES8.
+Other scholars also sing with Apollo5 and carry out education work for the Foundation.

-Rehearsals and masterclasses are held at our home of education, the Gresham Centre.
+Rehearsals and masterclasses are held at our home of education, the VOCES8 Centre.

 2017 saw the launch of the US Scholars Programme.
 The programme currently includes a week of coaching at The Academy of Music at St Andrew UMC, Plano, TX, as well as opportunities to perform with VOCES8, and experience of our US-wide education and outreach work.